Dwarf galaxies imply dark matter is heavier than $\mathbf{2.2 \times 10^{-21}} \, \mathbf{eV}$: Acknowledgements

 \section{Acknowledgements}

-We acknowledge useful conversations with Valerie Domcke, Miguel Escudero, Sebastian Hoof, Jens Niemeyer, and Hans Winther.
+We acknowledge useful conversations with Valerie Domcke, Miguel Escudero, Sebastian Hoof, Dima Levkov, Jens Niemeyer, and Hans Winther.
 The authors would like to thank Charis Pooni for collaboration at an early stage of the development of \textsc{jaxsp}.
 TZ acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 945371 and support through a Kristine Bonnevie travel grant (University of Oslo).
-JA acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 864035).
+JA acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 864035) and a fellowship from the Kavli Foundation (from October 2024).
 DJEM is supported by an Ernest Rutherford Fellowship from the STFC, Grant No.~ST/T004037/1 and by a Leverhulme Trust Research Project (RPG-2022-145).
 MF was supported by the United Kingdom STFC Grants ST/T000759/1 and ST/T00679X/1.
 JIR would like to thank the STFC for support from grants ST/Y002865/1 and ST/Y002857/1.